egorsmkv/openapi3-generator/README.md

 ### Prototyping mode

-If you are prototyping your API then you can run a Flask app with Swagger UI using [GNU make](https://www.gnu.org/software/make/) and start to create your API by editing schemas and paths:
+If you are prototyping your API then you can run a Flask web server with pre-defined Swagger UI using [GNU make](https://www.gnu.org/software/make/) and start to create your API by editing schemas, paths and other objects.

+The web server is running in **debug mode**, it will reload the app each time when you change something in the project and after any change you can just refresh a page to see new version your API definitions in Swagger UI.

 ```bash
 make run